A year after Jan. 6, Congress more deeply divided than ever

 Bowman has asked Biden to declare Jan.
 6 a National Day of Healing.

-But Sen. John Cornyn of Texas, a member of Republican leadership, has no plans to memorialize the day, and he doesn’t think others should, either.
+But Sen. John Cornyn of Texas has no plans to memorialize the day, and he doesn’t think others should, either.

 “This thing has already become way too politicized, and that would just further exacerbate it,” he said.

-Note: This story has deleted an incorrect reference to Cornyn being a member of Republican leadership.